topofocus/active-orient/README.md

        @options={:user=>"xx", :password=>"***"}>, @database="First", @classes=[]>
 ```

 »r« is the Database-Instance itself.
-The database is empty.
+Obviously the database is  empty.

 Let's create some classes